Gysbert Japiks: Songs

 Japiks's Frisian songs were contrafacta to well-known tunes by composers such as Goudimel, Bourgeois, and Pierre Guédron.
 A selection from them was recorded by Frisian singers and Camerata Trajectina in 2003.

+Example

+First part of the song Wolkom freugde fan 'e wrâld in the original, modern and English version:

 Gysbert Japicx House

 The house in which Gysbert Japiks was born, was bought in 1979 by his descendants Arjen Holkema and Trijntje Holkema-Slot and turned into a museum.
 The museum was opened 25 September 1997 by Aad Nuis, State Secretary of Education, Culture and Science.
 The House also contains the local tourist agency and a bookstore specializing in the Frisian language.